ampproject/amphtml/extensions/amp-facebook-comments/amp-facebook-comments.md

 <table>
   <tr>
     <td width="40%"><strong>data-href (required)</strong></td>
     <td>The URL of the comments page.
-For example, `http://www.directlyrics.com/adele-25-complete-album-lyrics-news.html`.</td>
+For example, <code>http://www.directlyrics.com/adele-25-complete-album-lyrics-news.html</code>.</td>
   </tr>
   <tr>
     <td width="40%"><strong>data-locale (optional)</strong></td>
-    <td>By default, the locale is set to user's system language; however, you can specify a locale as well. <br><br> For details on strings accepted here please visit the [Facebook API Localization page](https://developers.facebook.com/docs/internationalization)</td>
+    <td>By default, the locale is set to user's system language; however, you can specify a locale as well. <br><br> For details on strings accepted here please visit the <a href="https://developers.facebook.com/docs/internationalization">Facebook API Localization page</a></td>
   </tr>
   <tr>
     <td width="40%"><strong>data-numposts (optional)</strong></td>
     <td>The number of comments to show.
-For details, see the [Facebook comments documentation](https://developers.facebook.com/docs/plugins/comments).</td>
+For details, see the <a href="https://developers.facebook.com/docs/plugins/comments">Facebook comments documentation</a>.</td>
   </tr>
   <tr>
     <td width="40%"><strong>data-order-by (optional)</strong></td>
     <td>The order to use when displaying comments.
-For details, see the [Facebook comments documentation](https://developers.facebook.com/docs/plugins/comments).</td>
+For details, see the <a href="https://developers.facebook.com/docs/plugins/comments">Facebook comments documentation</a>.</td>
   </tr>
   <tr>
     <td width="40%"><strong>data-colorscheme (optional)</strong></td>
     <td>The color scheme.
-For details, see the [Facebook comments documentation](https://developers.facebook.com/docs/plugins/comments).</td>
+For details, see the <a href="https://developers.facebook.com/docs/plugins/comments">Facebook comments documentation</a>.</td>
   </tr>
   <tr>
     <td width="40%"><strong>common attributes</strong></td>
-    <td>This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.</td>
+    <td>This element includes <a href="https://www.ampproject.org/docs/reference/common_attributes">common attributes</a> extended to AMP components.</td>
   </tr>
 </table>